Sorry, your browser is out-of-date!

-Sandhill Dunnarts
+Sandhill dunnarts

-Sandhill Dunnarts
+Sandhill dunnarts

 The sandhill dunnart (Sminthopsis psammophila) is small carnivorous marsupial, usually 10-16cm long and weighing 30-44g.
 They have large ears and thick tails where they store fat.
 Sandhill dunnarts can be distinguished from other dunnart species by the dark 'brush' of fur that runs along the underside of their tail.